 9. Senti Biosciences

 Senti Biosciences, a San Francisco based synthetic biology company, utilizes the latest techniques in the fields to build the future of gene and cell-based therapies.
-Senti is a resident company of Johnson & Johnson Innovation, JLABS at South San Francisco.
+Senti is a resident company of Johnson & Johnson Innovation, JLABS, in South San Francisco.

 Select Investors: New Enterprise Associates, 8VC, Pear Ventures, Lux Capital, Menlo Ventures, Nest.Bio, Omega Funds, Goodman Capital